aptos-foundation/AIPs/aips/aip-66.md

 1. **User-friendliness:**
    1. WebAuthn credential registration (private key creation) and transaction signing can be done simply via user authentication such as device biometrics
    2. Enables users to interact with dapps via their Passkey accounts, without having to install a mobile or extension wallet: i.e., a **headless wallet experience**.
-   3. By storing the private key securely on the device instead of the browser, passkeys eliminate the need for setting up a wallet password, traditionally required for encrypting private keys in the browser.
+   3. By storing the private key securely in the WebAuthn Authenticator instead of browser storage (e.g., localstorage), passkeys eliminate the need for setting up a wallet password, traditionally required for encrypting private keys in the browser.
    4. On certain operating systems, the passkey is backed up and syncs seamlessly with multiple devices (see [backup eligibility](#backup-state-and-eligiblity )).

 2. **Security:**
-   1. With passkeys, the private key is stored securely on the device instead of the browser, alleviating the need to store any sensitive material in browser storage where it could potentially be accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
+   1. With passkeys, the private key is not stored in browser storage (e.g., localStorage) where it could potentially be accessed by a malicious party either through physical access on the device or supply chain attacks via a malicious dependency.
    2. By default, passkeys provide a consent-driven signing experience and prompt the user to authenticate every time they sign, similar to Apple Pay or Google Pay.
    3. Passkeys are bound to a relying party (e.g., a website like a web-based wallet) and are not phishable.